Maurotb/C64-2764-27hc641-adapter/README.md

 In your eprom programmer, select 2732 generic eprom, make setting as "T48 Settings.png"

-Power on device, from 18 to 19V
+Power on device, from 18 to 19V (2x9v battery is good)

 In xgecu, load bin and click on write image , program your 27hc641, enjoy!